-175. The patient R. was diagnosed an autoimmune hemolytic anemia.
-The complex antigen - antibody fixates during development of the 2nd type of allergic reaction: a. on the mast cells membrane
+111. The patient R. was diagnosed an autoimmune hemolytic anemia.
+The complex antigen - antibody fixates during development of the 2nd type of allergic reaction:

-- a.
-On the mast cens memorale
+- a. on the mast cells membrane

 - b. on the B-lymphocytes membrane

-- c. on the surface of macrophaged. on the surface of target cell
+- c. on the surface of macrophage

+- d. on the surface of target cell

 - e. in the blood plasma

-176. The patient B. passed a tuberculin skin test (Mantoux reaction).
+112. The patient B. passed a tuberculin skin test (Mantoux reaction).
 In 24 hours the red spot formed in the place of injection.
 The complex antigen - antibody fixates during development of the 4th type of allergic reaction: